-Arsenal’s recent loss to Crystal Palace proves that Unai Emery still has a lot of work to do at the club.
+Arsenal recently loss to Crystal Palace, which proved that Unai Emery still has a lot of work to do at the club.
 His recent defeat clearly suggests he needs to sign a few players so the team plays his way of football.
 The Gunners have enjoyed a new life under Emery since he arrived at the Emirates.
-However, as the season reaches its final stage, it looks like that the club is still short of right players, who are needed to implement Emery’s style of football at the Emirates.
+However, as the season reaches its final stage, it looks like that the club is still short of the right players, who are needed to implement Emery’s style of football at the Emirates.

 However, Alex Iwobi hasn’t been able to live up to what is expected of him.
 The Arsenal star is unbelievably talented but has been very unproductive this term as the season reaches its final stage.
 The Nigerian has it all from size to strength, you name it and he has got it all but when he reaches the penalty area, it all seems to fade away as he bottles it all up in finishing.
 Well, keeping all this in mind Arsenal should be in search of someone who can finish well and can score some amazing goals.

 Well, here’s a list of three wingers whom Arsenal can sign in order to replace Alex Iwobi at the Emirates-